bobozaur/sqlx-exasol/README.md

 Bugs/issues encountered can be opened [here](https://github.com/bobozaur/sqlx-exasol/issues)

 ## Footnotes
+<a name= etl_tls>1</a>: There is unfortunately no way to automagically choose a crate's feature flags based on its dependencies feature flags, so the TLS backend has
+to be manually selected.
+While nothing prevents you from using, say `native-tls` with `sqlx` and `rustls` with Exasol ETL jobs, it might be best to avoid compiling two different TLS backends.
+Therefore, consider choosing the `sqlx` and `sqlx-exasol` feature flags in a consistent manner.

-<a name="sqlx_limitations">1</a>: The `sqlx` API powering the compile-time query checks and the `sqlx-cli` tool is not public.
+<a name="sqlx_limitations">2</a>: The `sqlx` API powering the compile-time query checks and the `sqlx-cli` tool is not public.
 Even if it were, the drivers that are incorporated into `sqlx` are hardcoded in the part of the code that handles the compile-time driver decision logic. <br>The main problem from what I can gather is that there's no easy way of defining a plugin system in Rust at the moment, hence the hardcoding.

-<a name="no_locks">2</a>: Exasol has no advisory or database locks and simple, unnested, transactions are unfortunately not enough to define a mechanism so that concurrent migrations do not collide.
+<a name="no_locks">3</a>: Exasol has no advisory or database locks and simple, unnested, transactions are unfortunately not enough to define a mechanism so that concurrent migrations do not collide.
 This does **not** pose a problem when migrations are run sequentially or do not act on the same database objects.

-<a name="nullable">3</a>: Exasol does not provide the information of whether a column is nullable or not, so the driver cannot implicitly decide whether a `NULL` value can go into a certain database column or not until it actually tries.
+<a name="nullable">4</a>: Exasol does not provide the information of whether a column is nullable or not, so the driver cannot implicitly decide whether a `NULL` value can go into a certain database column or not until it actually tries.

-<a name="single_query">4</a>: I didn't even know this (as I never even thought of doing it), but `sqlx` allows running multiple queries in a single statement.
+<a name="single_query">5</a>: I didn't even know this (as I never even thought of doing it), but `sqlx` allows running multiple queries in a single statement.
 Due to limitations with the websocket API this driver is based on, `sqlx-exasol` can only run one query at a time. <br>This is only circumvented in migrations through a somewhat limited, convoluted and possibly costly workaround that tries to split queries by `;`, which does not make it applicable for runtime queries at all.<br>